adamhindTESP/guardian-observer-parity/README.md

 Temple writes artifacts only after decisions finalize.

-The hash does not include observer output.
+The evaluation hash does not include observer output.

 Hash parity ON/OFF is the invariant proof.